 - Therapy coverage for the surrogate to work with a counselor during the pregnancy if she wishes to

-Surrogate and egg donor fees are typically held in an escrow account so the donors know the money is there before they start the process.
-The money is put up front by the parent- or parents-to-be and held in a special, locked account from which the donor is paid according to the agreement outlined in the contract.
+Surrogate and egg donor fees are typically held in an escrow account.
+Intended parents will place money upfront in a special, locked account according to the agreement outlined in the contract.
 Many surrogates are paid in monthly installments after pregnancy is confirmed.

 Any medical out-of-pocket surrogacy costs not covered by insurance

 From over-the-counter medications to medications and procedures the insurance company decides not to cover, there may be additional costs that add up.

 Once the big day arrives and your baby is born, you’re going to have a ton of diapers to buy.
 But before you start thinking about all the costs of getting a child to 18, you’ve still got some surrogacy-related bills you’ll need to pay.

 - Legal fees: Yup, there are more of them after the baby’s born.
 Because your baby was delivered by a gestational carrier — even if the baby is biologically related to you — you may have to establish parenthood in the eyes of the court, which means attorney fees and court costs.
 If you traveled internationally to find a surrogate, you may also have to pay to establish your child’s citizenship.

 - Breast milk: You may want your surrogate to pump her breast milk for your baby.
 If she’s amenable, you’ll need to compensate her as well as paying for her supplies such as the breast pump and bottles.
 If she isn’t local, you’ll also need to factor in shipping costs for the milk.

 - Lost wages: Maternity leaves aren’t just for moms to bond with baby — they’re also for a woman to recover from delivery.
 You should expect to pay your surrogate for the time she may be out of commission after the baby comes — anywhere from four to 8 weeks.